Our Training Methods

 Make the Dog House a Thing of the Past!

-Pressure and release training is known as balanced training by using a combination of spacial, verbal, physical and psychological pressure.
+Pressure and release training is known as balanced training by using a combination of spatial, verbal, physical and psychological pressure.
 The basic idea is pressure on, pressure off.

 E-Collar or remote collar training uses an electronic collar to communicate with the dog.
 Using the lowest level of stimulation possible we help the dog understand what we are asking of him or her during training and in the real world.